LordiAnders/PAYDAY-2-VR-Fixes/README.md

 - Added proper reload timelines (animations and sounds) for all weapons that were missing them or had broken timelines.
 - Improved reload timelines on some weapons that had little animation or to reduce clipping.
 - Fixed many weapons lacking reload sounds.
+- Adjusted many weapon offsets so they sit better in the hand.
 - Fixed several two-hand grip points that were poorly positioned or used the wrong hand animation.
 - Fixed several magazines being held incorrectly.
 - Fixed Airbow and SG Versteckt 51D not displaying held magazines properly.